fabric-lib: RDMA Point-to-Point Communication for LLM Systems: KvCache Transfer

 During chunked prefill, we increment the UVM watcher value after the attention output projection of each layer, which is CUDA Graph compatible.
 Once \textit{TransferEngine} detects the change in the UVM watcher value, the layer's transfer is initiated, copying over the pages from the current chunk via \texttt{submit\_\-paged\_\-writes}.
 When the last chunk is complete and the context has been populated, it is copied over via \texttt{submit\_\-single\_\-write}.
 Prefillers await for commands using \texttt{submit\_\-recvs}.

-KV transfers must account for differences in the sharding or replication of KV caches between prefillers and decoders.
-MLA \cite{liu2024deepseek} replicates the compressed KV cache entries if tensor parallelism is used: under such a scheme, prefiller ranks are randomly matched with decoder ranks to balance the transfers of replicas.
-Under GQA \cite{ainslie2023gqa}, we rely on page-wise offsets and strides to select slices from the source KV cache to copy into corresponding offsets in the destination KV cache.
-To minimize the number of writes and ensure that individual writes are sufficiently large, the KV caches are laid out with heads preceding the pages, ensuring continuity within consecutive heads.
+KV transfers must account for differences in the sharding or replication of KvCaches between prefillers and decoders.
+MLA \cite{liu2024deepseek} replicates the compressed KvCache entries if tensor parallelism is used: under such a scheme, prefiller ranks are randomly matched with decoder ranks to balance the transfers of replicas.
+Under GQA \cite{ainslie2023gqa}, we rely on page-wise offsets and strides to select slices from the source KvCache to copy into corresponding offsets in the destination KvCache.
+To minimize the number of writes and ensure that individual writes are sufficiently large, the KvCaches are laid out with heads preceding the pages, ensuring continuity within consecutive heads.

 The prefiller does not issue an explicit completion message: the decoder knows in advance the number of transfers it expects and uses \texttt{expect\_\-imm\_\-count} to be notified by the \textit{TransferEngine} of transfer completion and start decoding.